Ingredient Spotlight: Salicylic Acid Benefits

 Another ingredient that you should look at if you are suffering from only minor congestion is lactic acid.
 Lactic acid is a natural acid that can be found in a variety of fruits, vegetables, plants, and in milk.
 Similar to glycolic acid, lactic acid is an alpha hydroxy acid.
-However, the main difference between glycolic acid and lactic acid is that lactic acid is more gentle and may cause less irritation for some skin types compared to glycolic acid.
+However, the main difference between glycolic acid and lactic acid is that lactic acid is more gentle and may cause less skin irritation compared to glycolic acid.
 Though it is more gentle, lactic acid still functions as a powerful ingredient that can significantly improve the appearance of the skin.

 One of lactic acid’s key benefits is its ability to exfoliate the skin.
 Lactic acid can improve the skin’s texture through exfoliation by encouraging the skin to slough off dead skin cells that are clogging the pores on the surface of the skin.
 Once these old, dead skin cells have been shed, a new, healthy batch of skin cells are generated to replace them.
 This process of skin cell regeneration helps to make the skin appear more youthful and reduces the appearance of fine lines and wrinkles.
 In addition, this process can also help to reduce the appearance of pigmentation, age-related spots, and/or acne scars.
 Lactic acid also hydrates the skin by increasing the natural barrier lipids in the outer layer of the skin, which can help brighten the appearance of the skin.
 For those with young or sensitive skin, lactic acid is a gentler option that still has significant skin benefits to impart.